 Soviet Union lost 26 million 600 thousand people in World War II:

 more than 16 million of civilians.

-Ukraine lost 6 million 820 thousand people in World War II (out of 26,6 million losses of all Soviet Union):
+Ukraine lost about 8 million people in World War II (out of 26,6 million losses of all Soviet Union):

 My grandfather was not a bad soldier - fascism fought not only communism, Stalin and the Red Army, but also fought my civil people!